Monday, December 25, 2017

 Buddha was said to visit this village after his enlightenment.
 He made clear that he was the reincarnation of Prince Mahasattva.
 Buddha renamed this village as Namo Buddha, which literally means 'Homage to Buddha'.

-Tibetan monastic community around the stupa seemed to have been most likely to grow and prosper, compared to 15 years ago, so Namo Buddha has become a holy destination for Buddhists as well as tourists.
+The Tibetan monastic community around the stupa appears to have grown and prospered significantly over the past 15 years, making Namo Buddha a holy destination for both Buddhists and tourists.

-It was really amazing for Jaeho to be able to find at least one villager and ask them for directions, immediately every time he almost got lost.
+It was really amazing for Jaeho to be able to find at least one villager and ask them for directions, which immediately helped him avoid getting lost.
 They were so warm and friendly.

 Wednesday, December 20, 2017